oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-13-version.md

        ```

     4. Precedence for two pre-release versions with the same major, minor,
-       and patch version MUST be determined by comparing each dot separated identifier from left to right until a difference is found as follows:
+       and patch version SHALL be determined by comparing each dot separated identifier from left to right until a difference is found as follows:

        1. Identifiers consisting of only digits are compared numerically.
        2. Identifiers with letters or hyphens are compared lexically in ASCII sort order.